B-UMMI/Chewie-NS/docs/user/tutorial.rst

 By taking advantage of chewie-NS’ API, chewBBACA is capable of handling not only the schema creation, but also its upload, synchronization and download.
-The set of modules to interact with chewie-NS included in the chewBBACA suite provide a simple and automatic solution for the main procedures that users will want to perform.
+The set of modules to interact with chewie-NS included in the chewBBACA suite provide a simple and automatic solution for the main tasks that users will want to perform.

 You can install `chewBBACA <https://github.com/B-UMMI/chewBBACA>`_ through `conda <https://anaconda.org/bioconda/chewbbaca>`_ or `pip <https://pypi.org/project/chewBBACA/>`_. chewBBACA has dependencies that will not be included if you install it through pip.
-If you install through pip you need to ensure that you have Prodigal 2.6.0 and BLAST 2.9.0 or greater.
+If you install through pip you need to ensure that you have `Prodigal <https://github.com/hyattpd/Prodigal>`_ and `BLAST <https://www.ncbi.nlm.nih.gov/books/NBK279671/>`_ installed and added to PATH.
 Please visit `chewBBACA's <https://github.com/B-UMMI/chewBBACA>`_ homepage for detailed instructions on how to install it.

 .. important:: We recommend using BLAST 2.9.0.
 Older versions might not include functionalities
                used in the latest version of chewBBACA.